Constantin and Doruntinë: Plot and Moral

 At this point all twelve brothers agree to the marriage, but soon they all die in a war, Constantin included.
 Mother cannot bear the loss of all of her children and not having even her daughter close to her at an old age, her mourning too heavy to bear.
 Her monologue is full of pathos and anger.
-During her rage she curses her own dead son, Constantin, who made her a promise he couldn't keep.
+During her rage she curses her own dead son, Constantin, who made her a promise he could not keep.

 At the curse, Constantin wakes up from death, becoming a lugat, and brings Doruntine back, because a mother's curse even after death, is worse than anything else.
 He finds Doruntine dancing during Easter time.
 Doruntine knew absolutely nothing about all 12 brothers being dead.
 Constantin tells her to come immediately with him and brings Doruntine back overnight on the back of his horse.
-She observes that he looks tired and that he is full of dust, but he tells her that it's because of the long trip.
+She observes that he looks tired and that he is full of dust, but he tells her that it is because of the long trip.
 She cannot know that he is already dead.
 When they arrive back home, he leaves her at the door and tells her that he has to go to Church, but instead goes back to his grave.

-Doruntine doesn't realize that she has travelled on his brother's horse when he was already dead, until she is told so by her mother.
+Doruntine does not realize that she has travelled on his brother's horse when he was already dead, until she is told so by her mother.

 The finale is breathtaking because of the shock of the two women who realize that Constantin has risen from the dead.

 Kadare's version and the theatrical version is far more complicated and involves an investigator, named Stress, of the death who is also the narrator.
 He analyzes all the possibilities of this strange phenomenon, because no one can accept the rise from the dead.
 After many interviews with many people, he eventually comes to the conclusion that the Besa can overcome human life and death.

 Kadare's thoughts on the legend, which stem from many of his books, are that the legend is pre-Christian, hence the rise from the dead motif.